Holiday Home in Porthtowan

 Availability Your dates are available

 Our beautifully situated property can sleep up to eight guests (6 adults & 2 kids in bunk beds).
+If more than 6 adults are staying a surcharge will apply.
 'Trevarth' is a four bedroomed property five minutes from the sea in the village of Porthtowan, Cornwall.
 Having undergone a comprehensive refurbishment (practically demolished and rebuilt) the property is in excellent condition.
 Set in a large private garden with parking for 3 cars.

 There are three bedrooms with double beds and one bedroom with bunk beds.
 The spacious bathroom has underfloor heating and powerful shower over the bath.
 To the rear is a large deck along the length of the property, with sun loungers, picnic table and barbecue.